- Before, after and during the procedure

 What Is a Nerve Root Block?

-A nerve root block is the placement of a needle and injection of a combination of local anesthetic and steroid into the sheath surrounding a nerve root in the spine.
+A nerve root block (or a facet block) is the placement of a needle and injection of a combination of local anesthetic and steroid into the sheath surrounding a nerve root in the spine.
 A block is performed to determine if a specific spinal nerve root is the source of pain and reduce inflammation around the nerve root thus decreasing or relieving the pain.
-Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.

 Why Has My Doctor Ordered a Nerve Root Block?